sekikoudesu-source/photo_map/README.md

-Here is the README.md translated and tailored for English.
-You can copy and save this directly into your project's root directory!

 🗺️ My Map Album
 A lightweight, aesthetically pleasing, and private Web-based map album application.
 This project allows you to drop pins on a map and upload multiple photos for each location, automatically generating a sleek, horizontally scrollable gallery.
 It features a strict password protection mechanism: the default "View Mode" is strictly for browsing, while "Edit Mode" (which allows adding/deleting data) can only be accessed with a secret key.